-Truckee Fire offers a free, 24-hour, CERT Basic Training Academy.
+New members are required to attend a free, 24-hour, CERT Basic Training Academy.
 We have partnered with the Washoe County Sherrifs office for this training.
 Students will learn the skills and tools necessary to take care of themselves, their family, neighbors, and coworkers in the event of a disaster.

 *This basic training is the minimum requirement to join the team.